Article Availability

 }

-Querying Offer Blockers
+Querying Pause Blockers

 GET /merchants/{merchant_id}/offer-blockers?updated_since=2021-06-29T00:00:00Z&updated_until=2021-06-30T00:00:00Z

-Query offer blockers using a criteria
+Query pause blockers using a criteria

-Offer blockers can be queried using any combination of the following fields:
+Pause blockers can be queried using any combination of the following fields:

 • updated_since